erykpiast/requirejs-seed/README.md

 requirejs-seed
 ==============

 One more seed for web applications based on RequireJS module loader.
-Simple structure and Grunt file included.

 Included:
  * basic structure of directories